gilch/hissp/docs/style_guide.rst

 An extra space is typically used to imply separation between groups on the same line.
-Where one level of grouping is not sufficient, typically newlines, then single blank lines indicate increasing levels of separation.
+Where one level of grouping is not sufficient, typically newlines, then single ``;;`` lines indicate increasing levels of separation.
-Avoid more than two spaces in a row for implying separation between groups in a line, or more than one blank line in a row.
+Avoid more than two spaces in a row for implying separation between groups in a line, or more than one ``;;`` separator line in succession.
-In rare cases where those aren't enough levels or newlines and blank lines would spread things out too much, it is acceptable to additionally use discarded symbols like ``_#,`` within a line to indicate greater separation than the extra spaces.
+In rare cases where those aren't enough levels, or newlines and ``;;`` lines would spread things out too much, it is acceptable to additionally use discarded symbols like ``_#,`` within a line to indicate greater separation than the extra spaces.
-(One may also use grouping comments ``;;`` between lines.
-These are greater separations than newlines, but smaller separations than blank lines.)

 "Docstrings"
 ++++++++++++

 Prefer docstrings over comments where applicable.

+Docstrings describe interface and usage;
-Docstrings are for describing the interface, not the implementation of their object.
+they are not for irrelevant implementation details internal to their containing object.

 "Private" helper functions/classes/modules (conventionally named with a leading underscore) need not have docstrings at all,